Learning Methods - Thinking Styles - Teaching Methods

 is a behavioral

-model originating in behavioral economics and game theory that attempts to
+model originating in behavioral economics and

 describe human thought processes in strategic games.
 CHT aims to improve